All Episodes

 Then we have the kings, all royalty.

-They have their own agenda, and there then we have the uh basically the very thin middle class, and or yeah, and then we'll have like a warrior class, and then everybody else.
+Or, yeah, and then we'll have like a warrior class, then everybody else.

-So the pyramid is or can be described as being pushed or directed by religion.
+But this power pyramid was okay, so the pyramid is or can be described as being pushed or directed by religion.

 These guys are not nice people, as we know.

-And so the the Pope was using the religion in order to motivate all of these people here, especially all of these guys who have to actually do the the fighting and dying at the behest of everybody else up there.
+And so the Pope was using the religion in order to motivate all of these people here, especially all of these guys who have to actually do the fighting and dying at the behest of everybody else up there.

 And so this is the suffering masses here.

-We can just save that.
+can just say that.

 That's basically all of us guys, right?